 An interesting twist is the use of the election mechanism in situations where the election process is combined with a "fixed ratio" structure on the stock component of the transaction, as opposed to a "fixed value"/floating ratio structure.
-In addition to the 2006 Mittal Steel/Arcelor SA transaction set forth in Annex C, a significant number of the 2005 transactions set forth in Annex B and the 2004 Harrahs/Caesars and Kmart/Sears transactions set forth in Annex A, all of the 2007, 2008, 2009, 2010, 2011, 2012 and 2013 election transactions set forth in Annexes D, E, F, G, H, I and J respectively, used this form (with the exceptions of News Corp./Dow Jones, Berkshire Hathaway/Burlington Northern, Tyco International/Brink's, Priceline/KAYAK and American Realty Capital Properties, Inc./American Realty Capital Trust IV, Inc.).
+In addition to the 2006 Mittal Steel/Arcelor SA transaction set forth in Annex C, a significant number of the 2005 transactions set forth in Annex B, the 2004 Harrahs/Caesars and Kmart/Sears transactions set forth in Annex A, and all of the election transactions from 2007 to 2014 (set forth in Annexes D through K, respectively), used this form (with the exceptions of News Corp./Dow Jones, Berkshire Hathaway/Burlington Northern, Tyco International/Brink's, Priceline/KAYAK and American Realty Capital Properties, Inc./American Realty Capital Trust IV, Inc.).
 In addition, the 2012 Freeport-McMoRan/Plains Exploration deal described in Annex I notably employs a type of hybrid election structure that permits shareholders to choose between a "fixed ratio" plus stock base unit, or a prorated cash or stock election having an equalized value determined to be equal to the base unit (the value of which in part is fixed and part itself floats).
-The combination of the election process with a "fixed ratio" structure is potentially less "effective," and historically less typical, as a pure choice of form (although as noted above, many transactions have been structured this way recently).
+The combination of the election process with a "fixed ratio" structure is potentially less "effective," and historically less typical, as a pure choice of form (although as noted above, most transactions with an election mechanism have been structured this way recently).
 As discussed below, in a "fixed ratio" deal (as opposed to a "fixed value"/floating ratio deal), the value of the stock consideration rises and falls daily with the value of the purchaser's stock.
 As such, the value of the cash and stock prices are likely to diverge by the closing, making the election not one of form, but likely one of value.
 Thus, most holders (ignoring their tax and liquidity circumstances) will make the election that will yield the higher value.
 After giving effect to proration, the end result of the election will probably look much like the "unit" that would have been set at the beginning in any event!
-(Interestingly, in the 2010 Tyco/Brink's deal, the parties provided the additional choice of an upfront election for the equivalent of the blended cash/stock "unit.")
+(Interestingly, in the 2010 Tyco/Brink's deal, set forth at Annex G, and the 2014 Actavis/Forest Laboratories deal, set forth at Annex K, the parties provided the additional choice of an upfront election for the equivalent of the blended cash/stock "unit.")
 Furthermore, while most sophisticated investors will elect to take the same higher value choice, holders who miss the election deadline or who are away on vacation or who are very unsophisticated (the so-called "widows and orphans") may end up in the lower value choice, thereby making this a less "friendly" technique to such holders than a unit structure.